A professional resource for the design curious

 Indesign Luminary: Col Madigan

-The High Court and the National Gallery of Australia in Canberra are arguably two of the finest buildings in Australia – both were designed by Col Madigan.
+The National Gallery of Australia in Canberra, arguably one of the finest buildings in Australia, is just one example of the work of the late Col Madigan.

 Putting the joy back into Brutalism: The University of Queensland School of Architecture by m3architecture